btd1337/Dolphinus-Player/README.md

 # Dolphinus-Player
-It's a simple Spotify API that consumes the Spotify API created on React
+It's a simple Spotify App that consumes the Spotify API created on React